WesleyLuk90/ffxiv-vr/README.md

 Sometimes SteamVR will get stuck waiting for the game or just take a minute.
 Try waiting a bit longer or stop VR, toggle the plugin and start VR again.

 If you're running into crashes try disabling GShade and ReShade as they have been reported to cause crashes.

+## Known Issues
+* No support for VR controllers
+* Mouse interaction with the game world is not aligned/does not work, UI interaction should work